 All standardized testing in Pennsylvania has been canceled for the rest of the academic year.

-Philadelphia initially pushed back against the school closure edict, especially because a majority of the 200,000 public school students in Philly live in poverty and depend on schools for breakfast and lunch.
-To mitigate that, officials have set up dozens of sites around the city to provide free meals to students during the shutdown.
-They’re open on Mondays and Thursdays, and on each day a student can collect six meals — three breakfasts and three lunches.
+A majority of Philly’s 200,000 public school students live in poverty and depend on schools for breakfast and lunch, so city officials set up dozens of sites that are providing free meals to students during the shutdown.
+They’re open on Thursdays, and each student can collect ten meals — five breakfasts and five lunches.

 “Learning packets” with take-home lessons have been provided to all families.
-After first saying that teachers were prohibited from doing graded “remote instruction.” the Philly School District has reversed its stance.
-It now says it will obtain and provide devices and broadband access to students in order to start remote learning.
+After first saying that teachers were prohibited from doing graded “remote instruction.” the Philly School District has begun distributing 50,000 Chromebooks in order to provide them to students for remote learning.
 About half of students don’t already have this, per a district survey.

-The Philly Board of Education approved $11 million to buy 50,000 Chromebooks so students could start remote learning.
-It also gave Superintendent William Hite emergency powers for the next month, to allow him to act and respond more quickly.
+The Philly Board of Education approved $11 million to buy the Chromebooks and gave Superintendent William Hite emergency powers, to allow him to act and respond more quickly.

 Have any questions?
 The School District has hotlines you can call in 10 different languages.